mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ![](hodl_claims_images/hodl_claim_with_hash.png)

 Now you should be able to see registered coins, and available claims for your Cold Wallet.
-To continue press "Claim MWC" button.
+To continue press the "Claim MWC" button.

 ![](hodl_claims_images/claims_page.png)

-During claiming process you will be asked to sign the message with your Cold wallet.
+During the claiming process you will be asked to sign the message with your Cold wallet.
 Please copy "Message to sign with Cold Wallet" to your Cold Wallet side.

 ![](hodl_claims_images/hot_sign_massage.png)

-In your cold wallet, HODL Page, input the message to sign and press "Sign" button
+In your cold wallet's HODL Page, input the message to sign and press the "Sign" button

 ![](hodl_claims_images/cold_sign1.png)

-Copy "Signature" value to your hot wallet at the form above.
+Copy the "Signature" value to your hot wallet into the form above.

 ![](hodl_claims_images/Cold_sign2.png)